 What do security code auditors do?

-Information technology in any organization is a multi-faceted enterprise consisting of hardware systems, communications networks, and software programs, and all of the protocols, permissions, procedures, and policies that determine the use of IT systems.
+Information technology in any organization is a multi-faceted enterprise consisting of hardware systems, communications networks, software programs, and all of the protocols, permissions, procedures, and policies that determine the use of IT systems.

 Security code auditors are responsible for ensuring the security of all aspects of the IT systems they oversee.
-Fulfilling this responsibility requires planning, executing and analyzing the results of exhaustive audits of every nook and cranny.
+Fulfilling this responsibility requires planning, executing, and analyzing the results of exhaustive audits of every nook and cranny.

 This means being intimately familiar with programming codes used to write the programs running the systems, as well as all security procedures in place within the organization and the laws affecting cybersecurity methodology.
-It also means being familiar with current techniques and procedures in use by hackers and having an up-to-date understanding of the most commonly exploited system vulnerabilities.

 In short, security code auditors must know every minute detail of every aspect of the IT systems in use by the organization paying the professional’s salary.
-Source code auditors must plan and execute the most effective and most thorough audits possible to persistently determine the effectiveness of all security systems in place.
-It’s primarily a preemptive strategy to close vulnerabilities before they are taken advantage of by hackers.
+Source code auditors must plan and execute the most effective and thorough audits possible to persistently determine the effectiveness of all security systems in place.

-But security code auditors must also perform or assist in the performance of forensic examinations of attacks on the system, whether the attempts are failed or successful.
 The answers found after such attacks must then be reported on and utilized to further tighten system security measures.
 In a world with constantly changing and advancing technologies and hacking techniques, the job of a security code auditor is never completely done.

 Security code auditor job description